surrealroad/Shotgun-Scripts/Readme.md

 - `SGS_QUITAFTER` (bool) - will quit the app when the script has completed
 - `SGS_NOTIFYAFTER` (bool) - will show an alert when the script has completed
 - `SGS_VISIBLE` (bool) - will hide the script from the dropdown (it can only be activated as an AMI)
+- `SGS_USERAUTHENTICATION` (bool) - will prompt for login credentials, otherwise a script key must be used inside the script (this requires @SGS_SITEURL to be set)
+- `SGS_SITEURL` (string) - provides a site URL when prompting for a username and password

 Custom scripts must have a function called `process_action()`.
 This will be called when the script is executed, and passed with any parameters in the following order (in the event you provide more than one):

+1. Site URL
+1. Username
+1. Password
 1. Path to user-selected folder
 1. Path to user-selected file
 1. Path to user-selected file to create